Trust: Charitable Trust, Public Trust, and Private Trust as NGOs.

 Trust:

-The public charitable trust is a possible form of nonprofit entities in India.
-Typically, public charitable trusts can be established for a number of purposes, including the relief of poverty, education, medical relief, provision of facilities for recreation, and any other object of general public utility.
+A public charitable trust is a possible form of nonprofit entity in India.
+Typically, public charitable trusts can be established for several purposes, including the relief of poverty, education, medical relief, provision of facilities for recreation, and any other object of general public utility.

 Indian public trusts are generally irrevocable.